ozgen/elasticsearch-fluentd-kibana/README.md

 ## To see the results :
-when check all nodes works fine, then you can add index pattern in kibana as depicted on this  [blog].
+when check all pods works fine, then you can add index pattern in kibana as depicted on this  [blog].
 Then the results should be :

 In kibana client: